Giorgio Pantano: F3000

-His first taste of Formula One came in 2000, when he was tested by Benetton.
+Pantano's first taste of Formula One came in 2000, when he was tested by Benetton.
 However, he joined Astromega in Formula 3000 in 2001 and won at Monza.
-That same year he tested for McLaren.
+That same year, he tested for McLaren.
 In 2002, he tested for Williams and Minardi, but was unable to break into Formula One, so he signed for the Durango team and won two races in the International Formula 3000 series in 2003, which earned him third place in the championship.
 He nearly spent 2003 in Champ Car, but the BC Motorsports team with whom he believed he had a contract proved to be fake.